Information on Coronavirus in Tuscany

 Once I’m in Tuscany, who can I contact in case of emergency?

-In Tuscany you can get in contact with the health agencies by calling 1500, the 24/7 public freephone number set up by the Ministry of Health.
+In Tuscany you can get in contact with the health authorities by calling the 24/7 public freephone number set up by the Ministry of Health: 1500

 What should I do to ensure I have a safe trip?

-Here are some straightforward rules to help contain contagion from Coronavirus.
+Here are some straightforward rules to help contain infection from Coronavirus.

 - Wash your hands frequently with soap and water or use an alcohol-based gel

-- Avoid close contact with people, keeping a distance of at least one metre
+- Avoid close contact with people, keeping a distance of at least 1.8 metres

 - Do not shake hands or hug until the emergency has subsided